-Development Opportunities Development Principles Development OpportunitiesPredominantly non-retail mixed use development comprising:ResidentialShoppers short stay car parking (multi storey)Public open spaceCafé/restaurant usesSome retail on the western part of the site Pedestrian connection opposite Butter Market with new urban space Enhanced pedestrian permeability east-west and north-south across site Layout to promote active frontages at ground floor level Development to respect and enhance setting of Listed and historic buildings Development to take account of scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled monument).
-Development to provide appropriate scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled Development to provide appropriate building scale to historic street frontages and to be appropriate in the context of the Conservation Area.
-Enhancement of linkage to Regent Theatre
+Some retail on the western part of the site

+- Pedestrian connection opposite Butter Market with new urban space - Enhanced pedestrian permeability east-west and north-south across site - Layout to promote active frontages at ground floor level - Development to respect and enhance setting of Listed and historic buildings - Development to address scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled monument). - Development to provide appropriate building scale to historic street frontages and to be appropriate in the context of the Conservation Area. - Enhancement of linkage to Regent Theatre - Provision of major new landscaped public space at focus of scheme

-Provision of major new landscaped public space at focus of scheme Scheme to promote regeneration of Upper Orwell Street including environmental enhancements.
+Scheme to promote regeneration of Upper Orwell Street including environmental enhancements.